#10 How to Run A Quarterly Product Strategy Meeting

 - Key projects for the upcoming quarter — projects that require cross-functional coordination.

-- Insights relevant to the entire product team — usually shared by the leader of the customer research, design, or data teams.
+- Insights relevant to the entire product team are usually shared by the leader of the customer research, design, or data teams.

 In turn, the product leaders for each swimlane share these materials in advance:

-- The product strategy for their swimlane, including their strategy lock-up and rolling four-quarter roadmap.
+- Swimlane's product strategy includes its strategy lock-up and rolling four-quarter roadmap.

 - Results and learning from the past quarter.
 These materials are both design and data-rich.
-You can see A/B test designs through the eyes of customers, along with data-rich test results.
+You can see A/B test designs through customers' eyes and data-rich test results.

 Sharing the materials the day before enables broad participation.
-The expectation is that everyone will read the documents, then ask questions and make comments within the shared docs.
+Everyone is expected to read the documents, ask questions, and comment within the shared documents.
 My message to the team is, “If you want to play, you’ve got to pay.”

 Crafting the agenda